List of Hollows in Bleach: Nnoitra Gilga

-Nnoitra is voiced by Nobutoshi Canna in the Japanese version of the anime and by Michael Sinterniklaas in the English dub.
+Nnoitra is voiced by Nobutoshi Canna in the original Japanese version of the anime and by Michael Sinterniklaas in the English dub.

-Grimmjow Jaegerjaquez
+Grimmjow Jaggerjack

-Grimmjow Jaegerjaquez (グリムジョー・ジャガージャック, Gurimujō Jagājakku) is the Sexta Espada, signified by the "6" tattooed to his back.
+Grimmjow Jaggerjack (グリムジョー・ジャガージャック, Gurimujō Jagājakku) is the Sexta Espada, signified by the "6" tattooed to his back.
 His name comes from European architect Nicholas Grimshaw and the German word for hunter.
 Grimmjow has a defiant, punk attitude towards authority, and can be cowed only by Sousuke Aizen.
 Despite his personality, Grimmjow has a sense of honor, repays those he feels indebted to, and is unwilling to battle handicapped opponents.
 Motivated by his dream to become a hollow king, Grimmjow was originally a panther-like Adjuchas Hollow who led a close-knit gang of five other Adjuchas who all became his fracciónes after their transition into arrancars.
 Grimmjow dresses in a vest over bare skin and loose pants, and sports blue hair in a style popularized by Billy Idol.
 A still-articulated right jawbone is all that remains of Grimmjow's hollow mask, and his hollow hole is located on his abdomen.

 The aspect of death Grimmjow represents is destruction, a trait he embodies through his savage combat style and violent lust for battle.
 Grimmjow is a highly skilled fighter, able to temporarily imprison the more powerful Ulquiorra in his Caja de Negación by exploiting surprise.
 When his Zanpakutō Pantera is released he gains the physical traits of a panther, with prominent jagged teeth, feline ears, clawed hands and feet, an armored hide, and a tail that can be used as a powerful whip.
 His released state augments his speed and power, allows him to fire destructive darts from his elbows, and protrude immense energy claws called Desgarrón (Desugaron) that end at his fingertips.
 Grimmjow can use the most powerful Cero variety out of any Espada, the Gran Rey Cero (Guran Rei Sero); Grimmjow and Ulquiorra claim that all Espadas can use it, but only Grimmjow did in the original manga and anime.
 This Cero variant is banned in Las Noches because it is so destructive that its power threatens to destroy the palace.